SixArm/unix-shell-script-kit/README.md

 ### Temp Fail

-Temp Fail: Temporary failure, indicating something is not a permanent error.
+A temporary failure occurred; this is not a permanent error.
 E.g. a mailer could not create a connection.
 The request can be retried later.

 ```sh